When looking for a rental property, there are a number of things you should consider before and during the search for your next home.

 It is illegal for a landlord or agent to discriminate against tenants with children, however the Residential Tenancies Act 1997 allows a landlord or agent to refuse to allow children to live in a rental property if:

 Real estate agents may want to check your credit history.
 The law does not allow them to check Consumer Credit information, but it does allow access to Public Records.
-Contact the Tenants Union for advice if a real estate agent insists on doing a credit reference check.
+If a real estate agent insists on doing a credit reference check, contact us for advice.